sktime/sktime-dl/README.rst

 Docker
 ~~~~~~

-Follow `Tensorflow's instuctions <https://www.tensorflow.org/install/gpu>`__ to install Docker and nvidia-docker.
+Follow `Tensorflow's instuctions <https://www.tensorflow.org/install/gpu>`__ to install Docker and nvidia-docker (Linux only).

 Build the sktime-dl Docker image:
 ::
 	cd sktime-dl/sktime_dl
-	docker build -t sktime_gpu .
+	docker build -t sktime_dl .

-Run a container using the image:
+Run a container with GPU support using the image:
 ::
-	docker run --gpus all --rm -it sktime_gpu:latest
+	docker run --gpus all --rm -it sktime_dl:latest

 Run all the tests with:
 ::